mvolkmann/blog/src/swift/SwiftUI.md

 To change this, add the `alignment` attribute which can be set to `.top`, `.center`, `.bottom`, `.firstTextBaseline`, or `.lastTextBaseline`.

-A default amount of space is added between each child which seems to be 8 pixels (can't find this documented).
+A default amount of space is added between each child determined by the system.
+In iOS this seems to be 8, but I cannot find a documented value.
 To change the space between child views, add the `spacing` attribute.

 The following example shows the effect of